raspberrypilearning/build-a-webpage/en/step_1.md

 ## Introduction

-In this project you will use the skills you have developed in the [Intro to Web](https://projects.raspberrypi.org/en/pathways/web-intro) path to create a web page about something you want to share.
+In this project you will use the skills you have developed in the [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path to create a webpage about something you want to share.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-The <span style="color: #0faeb0">world wide web</span> or <span style="color: #0faeb0">web</span> is a vast collection of connected web pages.
-The web allows people to view content from all over the world and create their own web pages to share with others.
+The <span style="color: #0faeb0">World Wide Web</span> or <span style="color: #0faeb0">web</span> is a vast collection of connected webpages.
+The web allows people to view content from all over the world and create their own webpages to share with others.
 Can you imagine what life was like before the web?
 </p>

 You will:
-+ Build a web page to share information with others
++ Build a webpage to share information with others
-+ Create a web page using multiple sections with a variety of HTML elements
++ Create a webpage using multiple sections with a variety of HTML elements
 + Use and customise or add CSS classes to style your page

 --- no-print ---